cybern0id/rugjam/README.md

 [openFPGAloader](https://github.com/trabucayre/openFPGALoader) etc. The RPi gadget presents a USB to ethernet bridge to facilitate this, using your desktop or laptop computer's internet connected network hardware as a route to the internet (internet sharing must be turned on).

-These scripts are designed to run on Alpine Linux armhf edition for Raspberry Pi.
+These scripts are designed to run on [Alpine Linux armhf edition for Raspberry Pi](https://www.alpinelinux.org/downloads/).
 Alpine was chosen as it is very lightweight, easy to configure and doesn't use systemd (and so is not overly complicated IMHO).

 Still to do:
 - Add photos, wiring diagrams.
 - Document GPIO pins used
-- Add a programmer for Mega65's Max-10 FPGA
+- Add a programmer for Mega65's Max-10 FPGA (current idea will require deboostrap or similar to deploy and run a chroot glibc based armhf Debian distro as Alpine's musl libc won't run the app I have in mind)
 - fine tuning and optimisation of scripts
 - attempt Pi usbboot to remove requirement for uSD card in the Pi (unfortunately, already tested usbboot and it doesn't work for Pi Zero on MacOS Ventura - other OS or Pi versions may do so - initial testing with Pi Zero 2 (02) shows promise on MacOS)
 - make changes to m65 mega65 tool so that it recognises Pi gadget's Xilinx Virtual Cable Server.